- Common uses

 - yellow eyes or skin; severe nausea or vomiting; dark urine; loss of appetite; unusual bleeding or bruising; or pain or discomfort in right upper stomach area

-- rash; blistering skin; itching; swollen lymph nodes; or painful sores or ulcers in mouth or nose, throat, or genital area
+- rash; blistering skin; itching; swollen lymph nodes; fever or flu-like symptoms; or painful sores or ulcers in mouth or nose, throat, or genital area

 - decreased urine amount; swelling in your ankles; blood in urine; loss of appetite

-- headache, feeling more hungry or thirsty than usual; increased sweating; extreme tiredness; frequent urination; nausea; vomiting; or weight changes
+- headaches that won't go away or unusual headaches; feeling more hungry or thirsty than usual; increased sweating; extreme tiredness; frequent urination; or weight changes

 - double vision, blurry vision, eye sensitivity to light, eye pain, or changes in vision